itsvikask/Project1-react/README.md

 C:\Users\username\Desktop\reactApp>npm install react-dom --save

-We already mentioned that we will need some babel plugins so let's install it too.
+Step 3 - We already mentioned that we will need some babel plugins so let's install it too.

 C:\Users\username\Desktop\reactApp>npm install babel-core